Icinga/icingaweb2-module-toplevelview/doc/01-Introduction.md

 Top Level View is a module for Icinga Web 2, and can be installed via git or a tarball.

-Only other requirement is PHP YAML (which is needed for the configuration format), make sure to reload your web server after installing the module.
+The only other requirement is the PHP YAML extension.

+**Hint**: Make sure to reload your web server after installing the extension.

     # on RHEL and compatible
     yum install php-pecl-yaml